benjajaja/ratatui-image/README.md

 ## Features
 * `sixel` (default) compiles with libsixel.
-* `rustix` (default) enables [picker::Picker::from_termios] to guess which graphics protocol to use and what font-size the terminal has.
+* `rustix` (default) enables much better guessing of graphics protocols with `rustix::termios::tcgetattr`.
-* `crossterm` / `termion` / `termwiz` should match your ratatui backend. `termwiz` is not working correctly with ratatu-image!
+* `crossterm` or `termion` should match your ratatui backend. `termwiz` is available, but not working correctly with ratatu-image.
 * `serde` for `#[derive]`s on [picker::ProtocolType] for convenience, because it might be useful to save it in some user configuration.

 [Ratatui]: https://github.com/ratatui-org/ratatui
 [Sixel]: https://en.wikipedia.org/wiki/Sixel
-[Ratatui PR for cell skipping]: https://github.com/ratatui-org/ratatui/pull/215
-[Ratatui PR for getting window size]: https://github.com/ratatui-org/ratatui/pull/276

-Current version: 0.3.3
+Current version: 0.3.4

 Sixel compatibility and QA: